 collection of payment.

-An intermediary (whether resident or no an enterprise to the extent of its own ac its activities in facilitating the supply of out above. ctivities in the Republic and

-Also see Questions 33 and 34.
+An intermediary (whether resident or no an enterprise to the extent of its own activities in facilitating the supply of out above. ctivities in the Republic and Also see Questions 33 and 34.
 33. When is an intermediary required to register as a vendor?
-The intermediary must register as a ver- month when the total value of taxable s to be made by that intermediary exceed consecutive 12-month period. supplies made and deemed

-Also see Questions 27 and 34.

-Before 1 April 2025

-If you are an intermediary, you must devalue of all your own South African taxa of all electronic services made by non-electronic services suppliers on your plamounts exceeds R1 million in any cor 12 months, then you are required to regintermediary. able supplies and the value VAT-registered foreign atform.
-If the sum of these nsecutive period of
+The intermediary must register as a vermonth when the total value of taxable s to be made by that intermediary exceed consecutive 12-month period. supplies made and deemed Also see Questions 27 and 34.
+Before 1 April 2025 If you are an intermediary, you must devalue of all your own South African taxa of all electronic services made by non-velectronic services suppliers on your planamounts exceeds R1 million in any con 12 months, then you are required to regintermediary. able supplies and the value VAT-registered foreign atform.
+If the sum of these secutive period of Example The value of taxable supplies made by you, as well as on behalf of non-VAT-registered foreign electronic services suppliers in a period of 12 months from 1 April 2019 to 30 June 2019 is as follows: Non-VAT-registered foreign electronic services suppliers Value of supplies R ABC DEF GHI Total supplies on behalf of 234 000 721 000 25 000 non-VAT-registered foreign electronic service suppliers 980 000 Own supplies 25 000 l Total supplies 1 005 000 As the value of the taxable supplies madelectronic services suppliers using your R1 million in a consecutive period of 12 required to register as a vendor with efficient that the taxable supplies exceed 1 July 2019. r platform exceeds 2 months, you will be fect from the end of the

-Example

-The value of taxable supplies made by non-VAT-registered foreign electronics period of 12 months from 1 April 2019 follows: services suppliers in a

-Non-VAT-registered foreign electronic services suppliers Value of supplies

-R

-ABC 234 000

-DEF 721 000

-GHI 25 000

-Total supplies on behalf of

-non-VAT-registered foreign electronic service suppliers 980 000

-Own supplies 25 000

-Total supplies 1 005 000

-As the value of the taxable supplies ma electronic services suppliers using you R1 million in a consecutive period of 12 required to register as a vendor with ef month that the taxable supplies exceed 1 July 2019. r platform exceeds 2 months, you will be fect from the end of the